axon-rl/gem/examples/README.md

 <details>
 <summary>Click Me for the Script</summary>

-This example chose the local dense retriever, provided in the search-R1, as the search engine.
+In this example we use the local dense retriever provided in the search-R1 as the search engine.
 Detailed instructions are in the [search-R1 documents](https://github.com/PeterGriffinJin/Search-R1/blob/main/docs/retriever.md).

 Download the indexing and corpus: